Crazyonxh/SDiM-microscopy/README.md

 ## Software Platform and code list
 * Matlab R2020a
-`DMD/generate_grid_pattern.m` generates a grid pattern for DMD calibration.
-`DMD/calculateTransform.m` calibrates the coordinates of DMD with sCMOS piexels.
+`DMDCalibration/calculateTransform.m`calibrates the coordinates of DMD with sCMOS piexels.
-`DMD/generateDMDPattern.m` fits the arbitary surface and thereby generates target galss thickness.
+`surfaceDetection/generateDMDPattern.m` fits the arbitary surface and thereby generates target galss thickness.
-`DataAnalysis/NauralActivityAnalysis` generates the neural results
+`DataAnalysis/NauralActivityAnalysis` generates the neural results.
 * Qt 5.14.2
 `acq/SMART.exe` is the executable program for SMART microscopy.
 * Labview 2019 64 bit